MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 		varsToKeep = c("DayOfWeek", "DepDelay","ArrDelay"), blocksPerRead = 15)
 	rxOpen(dataSource)

->The `blocksPerRead` argument is ignored if run locally using R Client.
-[Learn more...](scaler-getting-started-data-import-exploration.md#chunking)

 Then we will time the computation, doing the regression for all the rows— 148,619,655 if you are using the full data set.
-(Note that in this case it will take at least 5 minutes, even on a very fast machine.)
+Note that it takes several minutes to load the data, even on a very fast machine.

 	system.time(bigLmRes <- biglmxdf(dataSource, ArrDelay~DayOfWeek))
 	rxClose(dataSource)